Teoscar Hernández: Toronto Blue Jays

+2017–2019

 On July 31, 2017, the Astros traded Hernández and Nori Aoki to the Toronto Blue Jays for Francisco Liriano.
 He was assigned to the Triple-A Buffalo Bisons and joined the Blue Jays on September 1.
 On September 10, Hernández hit two home runs against the Detroit Tigers, the first multi home run game of his career.
 In 26 games played, Hernández hit .261 with eight home runs and 20 RBIs.

 Hernández started the 2018 season with Buffalo and was recalled on April 13 when Josh Donaldson was placed on the disabled list.
 Though he struggled defensively in left field during his first full major league season, Hernández emerged as one of Toronto's top offensive players, slugging 51 extra-base hits in his first 100 games.
 In 134 games for the Blue Jays, he hit .239 with 22 home runs.
 He struggled through the first two months of the season in 2019, hitting .189 with three home runs.
 He was optioned to Triple-A on May 16 for two weeks and returned to the major league team to play center field, finishing the season with a .230 batting average and 26 home runs in 125 games.

+2020–2022: Silver Sluggers, All-Star

-Hernández and Blue Jays manager Charlie Montoyo in 2020.
+Hernández (right) and Blue Jays manager Charlie Montoyo in 2020.

-With the Blue Jays in 2020, Hernández batted .289 with 16 home runs and 34 RBIs in 50 games, winning the American League (AL) Silver Slugger Award for right field in the shortened season and having the fourth-best rate of at-bats per home run in the American League.
+With the Blue Jays in 2020, Hernández batted .289 with 16 home runs and 34 RBIs in 50 games, winning the American League (AL) Silver Slugger Award for right field in the shortened season and having the fourth-best rate of at-bats per home run in the league.
 He also made his postseason debut, getting one hit in seven at-bats for the Blue Jays in the Wild Card Series.

-In 2021, Hernández started for the American League in the 2021 All-Star Game, his first All-Star selection, and finished the season batting .296 with 32 home runs, and a career-high 116 RBIs.
+In 2021, Hernández started for the AL in the All-Star Game, his first All-Star selection, and finished the season batting .296 with 32 home runs, and a career-high 116 RBIs.
 He also won a Silver Slugger award for the second year in a row.

 On March 22, 2022, Hernández signed a $10.65 million contract with the Blue Jays, avoiding salary arbitration.
 He hit .267 with 25 home runs and 77 RBI during the season and hit two home runs for the Blue Jays in the second game of the Wild Card Series, which the Jays lost to the Seattle Mariners.

-Seattle Mariners
+Seattle Mariners (2023)

-On November 16, 2022, the Blue Jays traded Hernández to the Mariners in exchange for pitchers Erik Swanson and Adam Macko.
-He received a one-year, $14 million contract on February 18, 2023, after seeking $16.5 million but losing his salary arbitration case.
+On November 16, 2022, the Blue Jays traded Hernández to the Mariners for pitchers Erik Swanson and Adam Macko.
+He lost his salary arbitration case and received a one-year, $14 million contract on February 18, 2023, after seeking $16.5 million.
 Hernández played in 160 games for Seattle in 2023, hitting .258 with 26 homers and 93 RBI.
-His 211 strikeouts were second-most in the American League, three fewer than teammate Eugenio Suárez.
-Hernández elected free agency on November 2.
+His 211 strikeouts were second-most in the AL, three fewer than teammate Eugenio Suárez.
+Hernández hit noticeably worse at T-Mobile Park and said he struggled with the batter's eye at Seattle's home stadium.
+He elected free agency on November 2.